RickyLGH/RickyLGH/README.md

 - Hi I'm Ricky Liu
 - I’m interested in Electrical Design, Software Engineering, Game Development
-- I’m currently study at UC Berkeley
+- I currently work at Playstation

 <!---
 RickyLGH/RickyLGH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.